4: Chrysalis

 “Only a fool would fight the murder drones with tools of a worker drone.”

 Uzi lunged for the page again, anticipating another backstep.
-Doll sidestepped instead, and Uzi stumbled to narrowly avoid sprawling on the ground.
+But Doll sidestepped instead, and Uzi stumbled just to (narrowly) avoid sprawling on the ground.

 Behind her, Lizzy was laughing.
 “Oh that’s cruel.
 Don’t make me feel bad for the murder drones.”

-“The only poetry I’m reciting is the metaphor of my sick ass hell rail gun blowing up their heads.”
+Arms crossed, Uzi said, “The only poetry I’m reciting is the metaphor of my sick ass hell railgun blowing up their heads!”

 “And this is why you’re single, honey.”